 David Meignan received his PhD in Computer Science from the University of Belfort-Montbéliard (Belfort, France) in 2008.
 From 2009 to 2011 he held a postdoctoral position at École Polytechnique de Montréal (Montréal, Canada).
 From 2011 he works as researcher at the University of Osnabrück (Osnabrück, Germany) where he obtained in April 2012 a research grant from Google for a project on interactive optimization.
 In June 2013 he received a research grant from the Deutsche Forschungsgemeinschaft (DFG) for a project on interactive metaheuristics.
-From November 2015, he works as independent developer and IT consultant with a focus on mathematical optimization, data analytics and machine learning.
+From November 2015, he works as independent developer and IT consultant with a focus on mathematical optimization, data analytics and machine learning at Meignan Consulting.

 Research Projects News

 The latest results of the “Interactive Metaheuristics” project will be presented at the next Metaheuristics International Conference (MIC’15).
 The accepted paper “An Experimental Investigation of Reoptimization for Shift Scheduling” (Author: David Meignan) presents the results of an experiment on interactive reoptimization.
 Read more…

 The next Evostar conference will take place at Copenhagen, Denmark, from April 8 to April 10 2015.
 The submission deadline is November 15, 2014.
 More information on the website of the conference: www.evostar.org